AetherSparks/Y.M.I.R/README.md

 ### **Overview**
 This is an AI-powered **Emotion Detection and Music Recommendation System** that:
-✅ Detects facial emotions using a webcam (DeepFace + multimodal analysis) 📷
+✅ Detects facial emotions using a webcam (DeepFace + multimodal analysis + Text based models) 📷
 ✅ Analyzes text-based emotions via chatbot interaction 💬
 ✅ Averages both detected emotions for better accuracy 📊
 ✅ Suggests music based on the user's final emotional state 🎶